-The Red Light District, usually super crowded, will be quiet and since you’re there, you could also enjoy one of the many music festivals in town!
+The Red Light District, usually super crowded, will be quiet.
+Since you’re there, you could also enjoy one of the many music festivals in town!

-The Amsterdam Dance Event is possibly the most anticipated event on the club scene in Europe: this festival draws both industry professionals and fans, with incredible performances and wild parties.
+The Amsterdam Dance Event (October 13-17, 2021) is possibly the most anticipated event on the club scene in Europe.
+This festival draws both industry professionals and fans, with incredible performances and wild parties.

 October in Rome can be either super warm or have very few rainy days.
 The weather forecast has been a bit unreliable in Italy, but there’s one thing you can be sure of: it definitely won’t be freezing.

 Temperatures in fall in the central part of Italy are usually mild and very nice.